Home

 Types of Back Doctor

 There are many medical professionals who qualify to be called back pain specialists.
 The complex anatomy of the back involves bone, muscles, ligaments and nerves.
 This diversity of tissue creates the need for individual experts for each area of function and dysfunction.
-The following is a list of some of the most common types of spine and back doctors:

 Spine Doctor